Men want PHYSICAL intimacy.

 Most men in modern Western cultures find a good mate by the process often called "dating" and "courting".
 This mate-finding process is not easy and involves a lot of experimenting and sometimes is filled with embarrassing mistakes.
-Wise men and women who study the rules of the dating and courting game have the best chances of getting the best mate.
+Wise men and women who study the rules of the dating and courting game have the best chances of getting their desired mate.

 Frequent dating by the man lets her know that he is interested in her as a possible mate.
 That makes the task of finding a mate by dating and courting a slow experimental process in the traditional way.